Girgias/php-rfcs/container-offset-behaviour.md

 ```

 Some key distinctions to note with those new handlers and how the engine would behave.
-The `has_dimension` handler does not know if it is being called with `empty()`,
+The `has_dimension` handler does not know if it is being called with `empty()`.
+And it's *only* duty is to indicate if the offset exists or not, not check that the value is `null` or falsy for `empty()`.
-instead if the offset exists, the `read_dimension` is called and then the value of it is checked if it is falsy.
+In both cases, if the offset exists, the `read_dimension` is called and then the value of it is checked if it is `null`/falsy.
 Similarly, the null coalesce operator also behaves this way, meaning the `read_dimension` handler is only ever called for reads.

+The fetch and fetch append handlers would be called during fetching operations instead of the read handler.

 ## Motivations